jpasqua/PrusaSlicer-3DC/README.md

 * Spinning the wheel counterclockwise will cause rotate the view clockwise
 * Pushing the mouse forward (away from you) will move the view away from you (zoom out)
 * Pulling the mouse backward (towards you) will move the view toward you (zoom in)
-* Titlting the mouse forward will tilt the view forward
+* Tilting the mouse forward will tilt the view forward
-* Titlting the mouse backward will tilt the view backward
+* Tilting the mouse backward will tilt the view backward